THE DOOM PAINTING OF ST. THOMAS’S CHURCH, SALISBURY

 Salisbury’s Doom Painting is the largest and best preserved in the UK.
 These medieval works of art were intended to remind the congregation of the judgement that would befall them when the end came.
 Painted around 1470, it was covered with lime whitewash during the Reformation and not seen again until 1819.
-Now following its most recent restoration in 2019, it is back to its medieval, vibrant glory and is essential viewing for anyone visiting Salisbury.
+Following its most recent restoration in 2019 it is back to its medieval, vibrant glory and is essential viewing for anyone visiting Salisbury.

 Doom paintings were once a common sight in the churches of England.